helboukkouri/character-bert/README.md

 <center><img src="img/cudaversions.png" alt="drawing" width="800"/></center>

 In this example the shown version is `390.116` which corresponds to `CUDA 9.0`.
-This means that the appropriate command for installing pytorch is:
+This means that the appropriate command for installing PyTorch is:

 ```bash
 conda install pytorch torchvision cudatoolkit=9.0 -c pytorch